Slavery in Morocco: Abolition of the Barbary slave trade

-The slave trade of Europeans ended after the Barbary wars in the early 19th-century.
+The slave trade of Europeans ended after the Barbary wars in the early 19th century.

 On 11 October 1784, Moroccan pirates seized the American brigantine Betsey.
 The Spanish government negotiated the freedom of the captured ship and crew; however, Spain advised the United States to offer tribute to prevent further attacks against merchant ships.
 The United States Minister to France, Thomas Jefferson, decided to send envoys to Morocco and Algeria to try to purchase treaties and the freedom of the captured sailors held by Algeria.
 Morocco was the first Barbary Coast State to sign a treaty with the United States, on 23 June 1786.
 This treaty formally ended all Moroccan piracy against American shipping interests.
 Specifically, article six of the treaty states that if any Americans captured by Moroccans or other Barbary Coast States docked at a Moroccan city, they would be set free and come under the protection of the Moroccan State.

-The Barbary slave trade from Morocco against the ships other nations also diminished after the Barbary war of the early 19th-century.
-The Barbary pricay was eradicated after the Second Barbary war.
+The Barbary slave trade from Morocco against the ships of other nations also diminished following the Barbary war of the early 19th century.
+Barbary piracy was eradicated after the Second Barbary war.

 Abolition of African slave trade and slavery

-The Trans-Saharan slave trade with Africans were ended by the French Colonial authorities in 1923, but the slavery as such persisted long in to the 20th-century.
+The Trans-Saharan slave trade with Africans were ended by the French Colonial authorities in 1923, but the slavery as such persisted long into the 20th century.

 The Trans-Saharan slave trade with Africans continued after the Barbary slave trade of Europeans diminished.
 In 1842 sultan Abd al-Rahman of Morocco made a statement defending slavery by stating that slavery was something "all sects and nations have agreed from the time of the sons of Adam".

 In 1883, Morocco was given an official suggestion by the British Foreign Office to ban slave trade, but Morocco refused to introduce such a ban.

-In 1884, the British and the French governments banned their own citizens and employees in Morocco to own slaves.
+In the late 19th century the Sultan of Morocco stated to Western diplomats that it was impossible for him to ban slavery because such a ban would not be enforcable, but the British asked him to ensure that the slave trade in Morocco would at least be handled discreet and away from the eyes of foreign witnesses.

+There was no organized internal abolition movement in Morocco.
+However, slavery in Morocco attracted attention by the abolition movement in the West.
+Both foreign diplomats as well as foreign abolitionists were active in Morocco.
+The Anti-slavery International reported about the slavery in the 1880s.
+Petitions where sent by British representatives to the Moroccan monarch, appealing for the abolition of slavery.

+On 31 January 1884, the representative of the Moroccan monarch, Muhammed Bargash, answered the British representative Sir J. Drummond Hay that it was impossible to abolish slavery since it would be contrary to Islamic law; but that the slaves where mainly used for light domestic work to serve Muslim women, who because of sex segregation were subjected to harem seclusion and could not leave their homes, and that the slaves were content and well treated, and would not want to be free themselves: